GeRDI-Project/GerdiKubed_Operations/README.md

 This repo has all necessary roles to setup a kubernetes cluster (req. see below).

-There are three playbooks in the root of the git-repo:
+There are three major playbooks in the root of the git-repo (for the others see below):
 * k8s-master.yml
 * k8s-nodes.yml
 * k8s-mgmt.yml